dart-lang/language/resources/type-system/inference.md

 The actual value type of a function literal with an expression body, `=> e`, _(which cannot be a generator function)_ is computed as follows:
-  - If the enclosing function is marked `async`, then let `T` be the inferred type of the returned expession with `FutureOr<K>` as typing context.
+  - If the function literal is marked `async`, then let `T` be the inferred type of the returned expession with `FutureOr<K>` as typing context.
     The actual value type is **flatten**(`T`).
-  - If the enclosing function is not marked `async`, let `T` be the inferred type of the returned expression with typing context `K`.
+  - If the function literal is not marked `async`, let `T` be the inferred type of the returned expression with typing context `K`.
     The actually value type is `T`.